Study with us

 I am very grateful for the opportunity and funding the bursary support has given me.
 Without it, financing would be stressful as my family does not have the money to support me.
 Not having to worry about if I’ll have to go into my overdraft, or budgeting everything I buy is a luxury that helps me focus on my studies; I know many of my friends who have gone to other university have struggled with this problem.
 Also knowing that I can afford to go to formal dinners such as the mathematicians dinner, or take part in the Archimedeans society events has been crucial in helping me to feel at home.

-For Sam, Churchill also feels like home, ‘everyone is really friendly and it’s more relaxed than other colleges.’
+For Sam, Churchill feels like home, ‘everyone is really friendly and it’s more relaxed than other colleges.’
 He hugely enjoys being around other people who love doing maths as this is something he never experienced before.
-In his spare time Sam also enjoys playing table tennis for the College (he played in the Cambridgeshire Men’s table tennis league before coming to Cambridge) and his team came third in the College League last year.
+In his spare time Sam also enjoys playing table tennis for the College (he played in the Cambridgeshire Men’s table tennis league before coming to Cambridge).

 Sam has since returned to his old school to help teach an introduction course to A level maths over the summer and his teaching experience should stand him in good stead with his aspiration to remain in academia as a Mathematician once he has completed his current studies!
 One thing is abundantly clear– he is passionate about maths and is hugely grateful to have received the funding support he needed to access this environment: